webaware/eway-payment-gateway/readme.txt

 = Where do I find the eWAY transaction number? =

-* **WP e-Commerce**: the eWAY transaction number and the bank authcode are shown under Billing Details when you view the sales log for a purchase in the WordPress admin.
+* **WP eCommerce**: the eWAY transaction number and the bank authcode are shown under Billing Details when you view the sales log for a purchase in the WordPress admin.
 * **WooCommerce**: the eWAY transaction number and the bank authcode are shown in the Custom Fields block when you view the order in the WordPress admin.
 * **Events Manager**: from the Payment Gateways menu item or the Bookings menu item, you can view a list of transactions; the eWAY transaction ID is shown in the Transaction ID column, and the authcode in the Notes column.
 * **Another WordPress Classifieds Plugin**: not available in v2.x of the plugin.

-= Can I use this plugin with the WP e-Commerce Gold Cart? =
+= Can I use this plugin with the WP eCommerce Gold Cart? =

 Yes, if you deactivate the Gold Cart's eWAY payment gateway and activate this one.
 The settings from the Gold Cart payment gateway will be picked up by this gateway automatically (they are stored in the same places).